prosperritty/uni-izp2/README.md

 ### Value of cell
 ![Value of cell](https://github.com/prosperritty/uni-izp2/blob/main/img/cell.png)

-Value of cell is 3 bit and if value of bit is 1, that means there is border:
+Value of cell is 3 bit and if value of bit is 1, there is a border:
 - First bit defines left border
 - Second bit defines rigth border
 - Third bit defines upper/bottom border<br>